 Colonoscopy is currently the most accurate way of detecting and the only means of removing polyps from the bowel.
 If polyps are left untreated, a significant percentage of these will eventually develop into bowel cancer.

-Although polyps are very common, they rarely produce symptoms and usually are discovered by chance at the time of colonoscopy.
-Most polyps can be safely and completely removed during a colonoscopy to prevent bowel cancer.
+Most polyps can be safely removed during a colonoscopy to help prevent bowel cancer.

-Take advantage of the National Bowel Cancer Screening Program, which is currently in place for screening all Australian citizens aged 50, 55 and 65 without symptoms with FOBT (faecal occult blood test).
+Take advantage of the free National Bowel Cancer Screening Program, which is currently in place for screening all Australian citizens aged 50, 55 and 65 without symptoms with FOBT (faecal occult blood test).

-Ask Direct Endoscopy staff for more details on how you can takes steps to prevent bowel cancer or book a colonoscopy as a preventative measure.
+Ask Direct Endoscopy staff for details of how you can take steps to prevent bowel cancer or book a colonoscopy as a preventative measure.